 GET A FREE PRICE QUOTE

-The Subaru Tribeca is a three-row crossover with seating for seven passengers.
-Though it's been on the road since 2006, the Tribeca has also been one of Subaru's slowest-selling models.
-Some might say that it has a hard time competing with sister models like the popular Outback and Forester crossovers, but the Tribeca is truly targeted at cars like the Ford Explorer.For more details on the Tribeca, read our review of the 2013 Subaru Tribeca; to see how the 2013 Tribeca stacks up against its rivals, try our comparison tool.
+The Subaru Tribeca is a large crossover that seats up to seven passengers and has a third row.
+Although it’s been around since 2006, the Tribeca has been one of the slowest selling cars for the brand.
+It competes with cars like the Ford Explorer, but some claim it may have trouble competing with even its own sister models: the Forester and the Outback.For more details on the Tribeca, read our review of the 2013 Subaru Tribeca; to see how the 2013 Tribeca stacks up against its rivals, try our comparison tool.

 When it was introduced, the Subaru Tribeca was meant to take Subaru beyond its outdoorsy roots and offer an entry for more upscale, urban buyers who were opting for Ford Edge, Honda Pilot, Toyota Highlander, or Nissan Murano alternatives.
 There were originally both five- and seven-seat versions, and the lines of the 2006 model were--to put it charitably--a departure for the brand, with an oblong center grille, winglike side grille sections, and oval headlights.